wikimedia/wikimedia-fundraising-dev/README.md

 However, any settings can be changed via the files in the `config` directory.
 Re-running `setup.sh` will reset them to default values and back up any customizations.

-For changes in `xdebug-web.ini` to take effect, the payments container must be re-started, so Apache can reload the settings (see below on how to do this).
+For changes in `xdebug-web.ini` to take effect, the payments or civicrm container must be re-started, so Apache can reload the settings (see below on how to do this).
 However, changes in `xdebug-cli.ini` don't require a container restart.